ScaledMarkets/dabl/README.md

 If build, test, and deployment code is as important as application code, then build, test, and deployment code needs a robust language, akin to the robust application programming languages that are available.
+DABL forms the foundation for a series of continuous delivery tools in the [SafeHarbor[(https://github.com/ScaledMarkets/SafeHarbor) tool suite.

 # Technical Motivation